The Fundamentals of Ageism

 More than half of business owners are 55 years or older and the youngest Baby Boomers will reach retirement age in 2030.
 There's a silver tsunami coming and there will be a mass exodus of baby boomers who are going to all be retiring in the next five to 10 years.
 That wave is likely to hit rural areas especially hard.

 Click here to complete the practice.
-This is the first of two times that you will be asked to share your thoughts during the Ageism chapter.
-Completing each section also records your progress in the chapter.
+This is the first of two times you will be asked to share your thoughts during the Ageism chapter.
+Entering your reflection also records your progress in the chapter.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 We developed a few examples of reframed messages that include some elements of a well-framed message.
 Compare these examples with your own reframed language.
 After developing your message, click here to download practice sheet